breandan/cstk/README.md

 ```

 # Research Questions

+Some research questions which this work attempts to explore:

 * Can we learn to synthesize a search query which is likely to retrieve results containing relevant information to the local context
 * Do good queries contain keywords from the surrounding context?
 What information sources are the most salient?